fbpx

 How can this procedure help me?

-Blepharoplasty rejuvenates the appearance of the eye area.
-The extent of improvement will vary depending on whether an Upper, Lower or Combined blepharoplasty occurs.
+Blepharoplasty modifies the appearance of the eye area.
+The extent of surgery will vary depending on whether an Upper, Lower or Combined blepharoplasty occurs.
 Benefits of Blepharoplasty include:

 • Improved vision where overlying sagging skin is impairing vision